Dogma in the Catholic Church: Dogma as divine and Catholic faith

 A dogma implies a twofold relation: to divine revelation and to the authoritative teaching of the Catholic Church.

-A dogma's "strict signification is the object of both Divine Faith (Fides Divina) and Catholic Faith (Fides Catholica); it is the object of the Divine Faith by reason of its Divine Revelation; it is the object of Catholic Faith on account of its infallible doctrinal definition by the Church.
+A dogma's "strict signification is the object of both Divine Faith (Fides Divina) and Catholic Faith (Fides Catholica); it is the object of the Divine Faith (Fides Divina) by reason of its Divine Revelation; it is the object of Catholic Faith (Fides Catholica) on account of its infallible doctrinal definition by the Church.
 If a baptised person deliberately denies or doubts a dogma properly so-called, he is guilty of the sin of heresy [...], and automatically becomes subject to the punishment of excommunication".

 At the turn of the 20th century, a group of theologians called modernists stated that dogmas did not come from God but are historical manifestations at a given time.
 In the encyclical Pascendi dominici gregis, Pope Pius X condemned this teaching in 1907.
 The Catholic position is that the content of a dogma has a divine origin, that is that said content is considered to be an expression of an objective truth that does not change.

 However, truths of the faith have been declared dogmatically throughout the ages.
 The instance of a Pope doing this outside an Ecumenical Council is rare, though there were two instances in recent times: the Immaculate Conception of Mary in 1854 and the Assumption of Mary into heaven in 1950.
 Both Pope Pius IX and Pope Pius XII consulted the bishops worldwide before proclaiming these dogmas.
 A movement to declare a fifth Marian dogma for "Mediatrix" and "Co-Redemptrix" was underway in the 1990s, but had been opposed by the bishops at Vatican II and has faced strong opposition since.

 Early uses of the term

 The term Dogma Catholicum was first used by Vincent of Lérins (450), referring to "what all, everywhere and always believed".
 In the year 565, Emperor Justinian declared the decisions of the first ecumenical councils as law "because they are true dogmata" of God.

 Ecumenical Councils issue dogmas.
 Many dogmas – especially from the early Church (Ephesus, Chalcedon) to the Council of Trent – were formulated against specific heresies.
 Later dogmas (Immaculate Conception and Assumption of Mary) express the greatness of God in binding language.
 At the specific request of Pope John XXIII, the Second Vatican Council did not proclaim any dogmas.
 Instead it presented the basic elements of the Catholic faith in a more understandable, pastoral language.
-The last two dogmas were pronounced by Popes, Pope Pius IX in 1854 and Pope Pius XII in 1950, on the Immaculate Conception and the assumption of the Blessed Virgin Mary respectively.
+The last two dogmas were pronounced by Popes, Pope Pius IX in 1854 and Pope Pius XII in 1950, on the Immaculate Conception and the Assumption of the Blessed Virgin Mary respectively.